Shulckun/softcp/README.md

 ### poster creating
 ### having a gmail account

-# how can i download programs for free?
+# how can i download programs?

 first off, know that all programs here are for free!